aelkz/microservices-security/README.md

 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_images/28.png" title="3Scale - New Application" width="75%" height="75%" />
 </p>

 The `Application` will be created for use with the `auth-integration-api`.
-A client-ID and a Client-Secret will be generated automatically, and pushed into RHSSO on `3Scale-api` realm by the `zynnc-que` 3Scale application.
+A client-ID and a Client-Secret will be generated automatically and pushed into RHSSO on `3Scale-api` realm by the `zynnc-que` 3Scale application.

 <p align="center">
 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_images/29.png" title="RHSSO - New Application" width="70%" height="70%" />